AryaaSk/Neural_Network/README.md

 I also tested it on a XOR gate, which was much simpler as well as being much faster to train.

 You can run this example using the code [here](Src/XORDemo/script.ts)

+## Troubleshooting
+Sometimes the network's cost can get stuck at a large number, in these cases it is usually due to many reasons such as:
+- Saddle points
+- Too little training data
+- Too small mini batch sizes
+- Network is too large, e.g. too many neurons per layer or too many layers, which slows down training dramatically

+It can help to completely reset the weights and biases of the network, since they will be reinitialised at random values, so it may put the network in a better position.\
+To do so just go to the brower's local storage, and delete the data under keys **"weightData"** and **"biasData"** (you can also delete the network under the key **"neuralNetwork"** as it will just be reinstalised as well).